+The Board proposes to adopt an ordinance amending the Lee Plan as heard, in the Board Chambers, 2120 Main Street in Downtrown Fort Myers.
 The Board proposes to adopt an ordinance amending the Lee Plan as follows:

-CPA2023-00004 Building Height and Resiliency Amend Lee Plan Goal 23 removing reference to one and two story build heights and Policy 23.2.3 to remove reference to building height regulations being established as of March 23, 2018.
+CPA2023-00004 Building Height and Resiliency Amend Lee Plan Goal 23 removing reference to one and two story building heights and Policy 23.2.3 to remove reference to building height regulations being established as of March 23, 2018.